Premshankar-1/Hotel-Management-System/README.md

-# Hotel-Management-System
-Hotel Management System is a Java app using Swing, JDBC, and MySQL.
-It manages room booking, customer details, check-in/out, and billing with a user-friendly interface and efficient database handling.

 Description:
 The Hotel Management System is a Java-based desktop application designed to streamline hotel operations.
 It offers a user-friendly interface built with Swing for managing various hotel-related tasks, such as room bookings, customer details, and billing.
 The application leverages JDBC for seamless database connectivity and utilizes MySQL to store and retrieve data efficiently.